gerddie/apitrace/frametrim/frametrim.markdown

     texture/renderbuffer needs to keep track of its data source(s)  a circular reference is created, this needs to be handled when writing the calls.

+## Tricky things:

+* Civilization V
+  - A renderbuffer is bound to two different framebuffers, one is used for drawing the data, and the other one is used as blit source to copy the final data to the screen.

 ## Next steps:

 * code cleanups, move more code out of ft_state.cpp to the respective objects